syncopika/funSketch/README.md

 and much thanks to the many authors of various blogs, StackOverflow posts and other sources of related information I referred to, which helped save me a ton of time :).

-please note: this application is not meant to be supported on mobile devices.